jckantor/covid-19/README.md

 This repository consists of a Jupyter/Python notebook for the interactive simulation of a COVID-19 outbreak in a campus-like environment using a standard SEIR epidemiological model.

-The following link will open the notebook for viewing.
+The following link opens the notebook for viewing.
 After it has opened, click ''Open in playground" right below the header to run the interactive simulation.

 * [Open in Google Colab](https://colab.research.google.com/drive/1ddb_0swsq9MRKyHrzflCzeF8Tqqmp24H).